phaserjs/phaser/README.md

 New features:

+* Phaser.Game constructor can now be passed a single object containing game settings + Stage settings, useful for advanced configurations.
+* The width/height given to Phaser.Game can now be percentages, i.e. "100%" will set the width to the maximum window innerWidth.
 * Added a stage.fullScreenScaleMode property to determine scaling when fullscreen (thanks oysterCrusher)
 * Added support for margin and spacing around a frame in Loader.spritesheet.
 * Added Device.vibration to check if the Vibration API is available or not.